BambooCat0509/Arknights-Aide/README.md

 The program is writen with ahk v1.1.37.01.
 Click the following url to download : https://www.autohotkey.com/

+Configuration file and executable file must be placed in the same path!
-Don't forget to modify the parameters if you want to use.
+Don't forget to modify the parameters in "Arknights Aide.config" as you want.

+v2.0 Update content :
+1. Added configuration file
+2. Optimized some part of the code

+Welcome to report if there are any bugs.

 Operation list : (Space key is assumed to be pause in game on simulator)(Press 3s to cancel the move)
 1.  ctrl + alt + H	: Display the operation list 10 seconds